ngbinh/weave/README.md

 ===============

-Weave is a simple set of libraries for easily managing distributed applications through an abstraction layer built on YARN.
+Weave is a simple set of libraries for easily managing distributed applications through an abstraction layer built on Apache&trade; Hadoop&reg; YARN.
 This allows you to use YARN’s distributed capabilities with a programming model that's similar to running threads.
 Weave is **NOT** a replacement for YARN.
 Weave is a value-added framework that operates on top of YARN.

 Why Do I Need Weave?